Realize before you dive in, there are two types of writers: Casual and Professional.

-- Goals are important too.
-Check out Poems for March where I talk about my poem goal for the month.
+- Motivations and Goals are important too.
+(Check out Poems for March where I talk about my poem goal for the month.)

 - Series: Same World or Same Plot.
 Series can be focused on characters or plot just like a single book.
 Same world would mean same characters with limited connections with plots.